Ways to save money whilst doing more!

 The cinema.
 Who doesn’t love watching a movie on the big screen?
 No distractions, interruptions, multitasking or someone “turning over.”
-It doesn’t have cost the earth, I’m always astounded when couples pay out £28 for tickets and a small “conservative” snack.
-Use compare the market.com to buy insurance.
+It doesn’t have cost the earth, I’m always astounded when couples pay out £30 for tickets and a small “conservative” snack.
+Use comparethemarket.com to buy insurance.
 We got a one day UK travel insurance for under £2.
 This entitles us to a weekly “meercat code” offering two tickets for the price of one, at most cinemas, on Tuesdays or Wednesdays.
 Pick up your snacks at the supermarket and save a fortune!
-Also, consider buying 1 monthly pass.
-For Cineworld, about £18.
-If you combine this with the insurance, 2 people can go to the cinema weekly, for £5 a month… half the pair could go every day!
-Think outside the box when considering ways to save money.

 Film, theatre, shows, sporty stuff and more